 First and foremost, any inspector on your shortlist should belong to a professional organisation or industry association.
 The goal of such an organisation is to continue to improve the quality of service that building inspectors provide, giving prospective clients a starting point in who to trust.

 But membership alone is not sufficient to determine a good building inspector.
-Being a member simply means upholding Australian building standards, which should be considered a bare minimum, and paying an annual fee for the privilege of being listed.
+Being a member simply means upholding Australian building standards, which should be considered a bare minimum.
 On top of this membership, you should also investigate your inspector’s qualifications as standard.

 They’re experienced builders